Georgia Historical Society’s Hodgson Hall

 A History of the Georgia Historical Society’s Hodgson Hall

 Dedicated in 1876 as a permanent building for the Georgia Historical Society, Hodgson Hall serves as the organization’s Research Center.
 Designed by the American Institute of Architect’s founder Detlef Lienau, Hodgson Hall is one of the oldest library buildings in the U.S. and is listed on the National Register of Historic Places.
-The building was a gift of Margaret Telfair Hodgson and Mary Telfair as a memorial to William B. Hodgson, a prominent Savannah citizen, American diplomat, and oriental scholar.
+The building was a gift of Margaret Telfair Hodgson and Mary Telfair as a memorial to William B. Hodgson, a prominent Savannah citizen, American diplomat, and scholar of the Middle East.

 On the 26th of June 1871, William B. Hodgson, for many years a member of the Society, and for twenty-five years one of the Curators, died while visiting New York City.
 The respect and affection in which Margaret Telfair Hodgson held for her husband of nearly thirty years was shown by her decision to construct a new headquarters and library in his memory for the Georgia Historical Society.
 The initial work for the building began in 1873.
 Sadly, Mrs. Hodgson died without having made any provision for its completion.
 Her sister, Miss Mary Telfair, wanting to carry out the intentions of Mrs. Hodgson, delivered to General A.R.
 Lawton a trust deed conveying the property for the benefit of the Society and charging the residuary estate of her sister in her own hands with the completion of the building.
 In this deed, Miss Telfair stated that the portrait of William Brown Hodgson shall be inscribed, in permanent letters, with the following words: “In Memoriam, William Brown Hodgson; this building is erected by Margaret Telfair Hodgson, A.D., 1873.”
 In September, 1875, the library was placed in Hodgson Hall.
 The formal dedication took place on February 14th, 1876.